nitesis/octo-whisper-conversation/README.md

 ### Pre-conditions
 llama is installed on your local machine --> https://ollama.com

-Next go to your porject folder an install node-fetch:
+Next go to your project folder an install node-fetch:
 `npm install node-fetch`

 Workflow